 Each program or activity is operated so that it is readily accessible

-1. Reassignment of classes, staff or services to
+- Re-assignment of classes, staff or services to

-2. Redesign of equipment or facilities after
+- Redesign of equipment or facilities after

-other areas of the University should be addressed to the Vice President for Student Development.
+other areas of the University should be addressed to the Disabilities

 C. New Construction